keybase/book-content/01-account/00-index.md

 Tip: Before you create your account, give your username some thought.
 Everyone on the internet can see it.

 #### Your username is public and can’t be changed.
-Choosing your username is the first action of many that you’ll take to help establish [your account](/account) on Keybase.
+Choosing your username is the first action of many that you take to help establish your account on Keybase.
 These actions are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing your username has the potential to undo this.

 We know there are lots of reasons why people may need to change their usernames.
 And there are solutions we could implement to help people do so.
 But they’re complicated and, unfortunately, not something we can work on right now.
 In the meantime, you can learn more about this issue [on GitHub](https://github.com/keybase/keybase-issues/issues/2842#issuecomment-283706335).